SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/classes/NSSaleSummary/GetFutureOpenWeightedOwnCurrency.md

----
+﻿---
 title: crmscript_ref_NSSaleSummary_GetFutureOpenWeightedOwnCurrency
-description: NSSaleSummary.GetFutureOpenWeightedOwnCurrency()
+description: Float NSSaleSummary.GetFutureOpenWeightedOwnCurrency()
 intellisense: NSSaleSummary.GetFutureOpenWeightedOwnCurrency
-keywords: GetFutureOpenWeightedOwnCurrency()
+keywords: NSSaleSummary, GetFutureOpenWeightedOwnCurrency
 so.topic: reference
 ---

 Weighted sum for all Future Pipe/All open sales with date after the period in default currency for the current user

-    	///

-* **Returns:** Float
+**Returns:** Float